UKCloud/documentation/articles/vmware/vmw-how-build-edge.md

 ---
-title: How to build an edge gateway using the UKCloud Portal
+title: How to build an edge gateway in the UKCloud Portal
 description: Describes how to use the UKCloud Portal to build an edge gateway
 services: vmware
 author: shighmoor
-reviewer: thallsmith
+reviewer: shighmoor
-lastreviewed: 02/07/2021
+lastreviewed: 19/08/2022

 toc_rootlink: How To
 toc_sub1:
 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Build an edge gateway using the UKCloud Portal
+toc_title: Build an edge gateway in the UKCloud Portal
 toc_fullpath: How To/vmw-how-build-edge.md
 toc_mdlink: vmw-how-build-edge.md
 ---

-# How to build an edge gateway using the UKCloud Portal
+# How to build an edge gateway in the UKCloud Portal

 ## Overview